Let me explain a people puzzle that has always perplexed me:

 - To talk about a future

 You owe it to your friendship to put it all out on the table.
-The entire goal of “The Talk” is to bring everything to the surface:
+The entire goal of “The Talk” is bringing everything to the surface:

 - Hidden resentments